Villainous Imposer

 Distors the PDF's aspect ratio, stretching it in both directions to fill the entire space allowed

 Positive padding numbers push the PDF inward, makes it smaller.
 Negative padding pulls it out, making it larger.
-A padding of N
+A padding of N on one side and -N on the other side of the PDF is the same as translating/shifting it.

 cm